opium-pro/master-hook/docs/CACHING.md

 By default we use `window.localStorage` to cache values.
 But if you want to use some different storage, it's not a problem.

-You may need this for `React Navive`.
+You may need this for `React Native`.
 Just pass `MasterHook.setLocalStorage`

 hooks.js: